By: Brandice Raybourn

 Source: NWMLS | Analysis by Brandice Raybourn | Broker

-Now let’s move into where things really get interesting.
+Now let’s move into where my data shows that things are really interesting.

 This range tightened up fast.